-Graduate students choose between two degree program options in the department of Teaching + Learning in Art + Design: • the Master of Arts in Teaching (MAT), an intensive, one-year (summer through spring) cohort teacher preparation program for artists and designers eligible to work in the US that culminates in recommendation for teacher certification in art pK-12, and the Master of Arts (MA) in Art + Design, a one-year (fall through spring), practice-based program for art and design educators at all levels who are interested in renewing a connection to contemporary pedagogical and creative practices.

-Newer snapshot | Graduate students choose between two degree program options in the department of Teaching + Learning in Art + Design: • the Master of Arts in Teaching (MAT), an intensive, one-year (summer through spring) cohort teacher preparation program for artists and designers eligible to work in the US that culminates in recommendation for teacher certification in art pK-12, and the Master of Arts (MA) in Art + Design, a one-year (fall through spring), practice-based program for art and design educators at all levels who are interested in renewing a connection to contemporary pedagogical and creative practices.
+Graduate students choose between two degree program options in the department of Teaching + Learning in Art + Design: • the Master of Arts in Teaching (MAT), an intensive, one-year (summer through spring) cohort teacher preparation program for artists and designers eligible to work in the US that culminates in recommendation for teacher certification in art pK–12, and the Master of Arts (MA) in Art + Design Education, a one-year (fall through spring) program for individuals seeking an advanced academic credential that furthers professional careers at the intersection of art, design and education.